2gether for Mental Health • Germany

 • 20% are unhappy with their school experience

-Rooted in the Learning for Well-being Framework, our school-based method is holistic, participatory, and experience-driven.
+Rooted in the Learning for Well-being Framework, the project takes a holistic, participatory, and experience-driven approach.

-• Engage children as active creators of their learning
+• Engage children as active contributors to their learning environments

-• Foster strong relationships among students, teachers, and parents
+• Strengthen relationships between students, teachers, and parents

-• Build a culture of positive mental health in schools
+• Embed a culture of positive mental health across the school

-Each class takes part in 4 to 6 full project days, structured around three phases:
+Each participating class takes part in 4 to 6 full project days, structured around three phases:

 1. Inspiration – Awakening motivation from students’ unique starting points